-- Ask to join the project, or to get permission within that project to access TeamForge Lab Management hosts. - Ask the owner of the system, or a project/domain administrator, to create an account for you on the machine. - Note: This may violate your organization's security policy, so check with your site administrator before creating any accounts.
-If the account is temporary, you will be responsible for removing it.
+- Ask to join the project, or to get permission within that project to access TeamForge Lab Management hosts. - Ask the owner of the system, or a project/domain administrator, to create an account for you on the machine.

 Log into a UNIX system